App-vNext/Polly/docs/strategies/circuit-breaker.md

 <!-- endSnippet -->

 **Reasoning**:
-- The lowest value of break duration is half second
-  - That means each sleep is actually takes `sleepDurationProvider.Current` + half second
+- The minimum break duration value is half second.
+This implies that each sleep lasts for `sleepDurationProvider.Current` plus an additional half second.
-- You might think that setting the `BreakDuration` to the `sleepDurationProvider.Current` solves the problem
-  - But it doesn't since the `BreakDuration` is set only once and not re-evalutated at every break
+- One might think that setting the `BreakDuration` to `sleepDurationProvider.Current` would addres this, but it doesn't.
+This is because the `BreakDuration` is established only once and  isn't reassessed during each break.

 <!-- snippet: circuit-breaker-anti-pattern-2-ext -->
 ```cs